SySS-Research/clone-cert/README.md

 clone-cert.sh
 =============

-This is a simple shell script that retrives the X.509 certificate associated with an SSL wrapped TCP port and uses `openssl` to create a similar certificate by replacing the RSA modulus and fixing the signature.
+This is a simple shell script that retrieves the X.509 certificate associated with an SSL wrapped TCP port and uses `openssl` to create a similar certificate by replacing the RSA modulus and fixing the signature.
 This is particularly useful if you want to demonstrate why self-signed certificates